All Episodes

 They're sending me hate messages.

-I mean most of the messages have been positive but a lot of them are hate messages because they're just they're so consumed with the fact that Donald Trump is just so not the fact that what they think is a fact that Donald Trump is just such a terrible person and that anybody who's complicit in supporting him and perpetuating this evil must but by default be evil themselves.
+I mean, most of the messages have been positive, but a lot of them are hate messages because they're just, they're so consumed with the fact that Donald Trump is just so, not the fact that what they think is the fact that Donald Trump is just such a terrible person and that anybody who's complicit in supporting him and perpetuating his evil must by default be evil themselves.

-It's like a Sciap is being ran on the American people.
+It's like a SCYOP is being ran on the American people.

-It's it's actually quite scary because what else can the media convince people to do?
+It's actually quite scary because what else can the media convince people to do?

-You know I've I've dealt with this my whole career Christina.
+You know, I've dealt with this my whole career, Christina.

-Look we did something that no one else did we vetted Barack Obama.
+Look, we did something that no one else did.

-You know we we were we got the Russia story right.
+You know, we got the Russia story right.

-We've been vetting the Biden family corruption business since 2018 and Peter Schweitzer's secret empires.
+We've been vetting the Biden family corruption business since 2018 in Peter Schweitzer's Secret Empires.

-Why is Biden hiding in the basement the entire time?
+We ask questions that nobody else would ask about why is Biden hiding in the basement the entire time.

-You know, this is I think what what we've always done differently.
+You know, this is, I think, what we've always done differently.

-That's why we're independent and and we go our own way.
+That's why we're independent and we go our own way.

 And now, Dr. Linda Lee Tarver, you, like Christina, are going your own way.